jszlenk/JavaEE-Developer/README.md

 ### Summary

- :fire: Getting to know Java Enterprise Edition version 7 and the application server that implement it<br>
+ :fire: Getting to know Java EE 7 and the application server that implement it<br>
  :fire: Business application based on WildFly application server<br>
  :fire: Two Hackathons of practical programming